 - The bank, in response to a request from the credit card owner, temporarily enables the credit card for a foreign transactions only for a very short time period (example: 1 hour) that expires before the transaction is next attempted.
-(This can particularly be a problem when using the off-line credit card payment method.)

 - Internet purchases attempted on that day exceed the credit card’s daily internet transaction limit.